-- Average Monthly Mobile Revenue Per User: We expect this figure to increase from $6.7 in 2011 to $8.5 by the end of our forecast period primarily due the increasing mix of 3G subscribers in the overall base.
-However, there could be a downside of about 5% to our price estimate if the average revenue per user increases only to $7 instead.
+- Average Monthly Mobile Revenue Per User: We expect this figure to increase from $7.3 in 2013 to about $9 by the end of our forecast period primarily due the increasing mix of 3G subscribers in the overall base.
+However, there could be a downside of about 10% to our price estimate if the average revenue per user increases only to $8 instead.
 There could also be an upside of a similar nature if this figure further increases to $10.
 This depends on the ability of the company to add 3G/4G and drive higher data usage by offering superior speeds.

 - Mobile Service and Phones EBITDA margin: We expect this figure to decrease from 28% in 2015 to about 25% by the end of our forecast period mainly because of tariff regulation by the Government and potentially higher costs stemming from the company's tower leasing venture.
 However, there could be an upside of about 20% to our price estimate if the EBITDA margins declines only to 26%.
 There could also be downside of about 50% if EBITDA margins fall further to 16%.
 This largely depends on the level of subsidies and promotions that the carrier grants its subscriber base, the tariff restrictions imposed by the government and the broader competition in the Chinese wireless market.

 China Unicom is a telecom service provider based out of China.
 Most of its revenues come from providing mobile voice and value added services as well as fixed-line broadband services.
 It also sells mobile handsets at subsidized prices.

 In addition, the company also offers landline phone services.

-Broadband internet and mobile business are expected to be the key growth drivers for the company.
+Broadband Internet and mobile businesses are expected to be the key growth drivers for the company in the future.

-The Broadband Internet division contributes the most to China Unicom's value because of the following reasons:
+The Mobile Service and Phones division contributes the most to China Unicom's value because of the following reasons:

 Large Customer Base